Contact: Marti Pupillo

 Candidates should be business or academic leaders who have made significant, prolonged contributions to the development and growth of the cheese industry.
 The award recipient is selected by a panel of industry professionals based on the nominee's overall career achievements.

-"The success and continued growth of the U.S. cheese industry is driven by people who are dedicated to quality cheesemaking and open to innovative ideas," said Connie Tipton, NCI president and CEO.
-"We look forward to celebrating these individual contributions with the presentation of the 2015 award."
+“The winners of the Laureate Award are the innovators, the drivers and the dedicated cheesemakers that have shaped the U.S. cheese industry into the successful and growing industry it is today, “said Connie Tipton, NCI president and CEO.
+"We look forward to celebrating these individual contributions with the presentation of the 2016 award."

-This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 25-28, 2015, at the Boca Raton Resort & Club in Boca Raton, Fla., to attend the awards ceremony.
+This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 24-27, 2016, at the Arizona Biltmore in Phoenix.to attend the awards ceremony.
 (The winner will be responsible for all tax liabilities.)
 IDFA's Dairy Forum is widely regarded as the most important conference of the year for dairy processors, producers, suppliers and policy makers.

-For more information, contact Tracy Boyle, IDFA director of boards and employee relations, at firstname.lastname@example.org or download the nomination form here.
+For more information, contact Tracy Boyle, IDFA director of boards, employee relations and administrative services, at email@example.com or download the nomination form.

 # # #